 Although we do not accept students on a part-time basis, individuals with funding from external sources for full-time study, such as foundation or government fellowships, are welcome to apply to the program.
-Admission decisions are made on a rolling basis, and students must apply by January 1 to be considered for Presidential and University fellowships and CBE assistantships.

 Tuition for the Ph.D. in Business and Economics Program

-The cost for the Ph.D Program is $1,110 per credit hour.
+The cost for the Ph.D Program is $1,235 per credit hour.

-Tuition rates for the 2019-2020 academic year.
+Tuition rates for the 2022-2023 academic year.

 Financial Guarantee (International Applicants Only)

-|Tuition (based on 18 credits hours)||$19,980|
+|Tuition (based on 18 credits hours + Wellness Fee)||$22,430|

-|Health Insurance & Other Expenses||$2,918|
+|Health Insurance & Other Expenses||$4,404|

-|12 Month Living Expenses||$14,330|
+|12 Month Living Expenses||$18,040|

-- Upload and verification of your financial guarantee and documents
+- Upload your financial documents

-- If applicable, input your Dependent’s Information
+- If applicable, input your dependent's information

 The Office of Graduate Student Life website contains comprehensive information on temporary and permanent housing, roommate forums and finders, a list of off-campus apartments, and links to local newspaper classifieds.
 Information on leases and city inspections may be obtained here too.